 113.1.3 Alternates: Whenever possible, the city council shall appoint an alternate commissioner of equal qualifications for each regular commissioner appointed.
 The alternate shall serve a term contemporaneous to the term of the regular commissioner of equal qualifications.

-113.1.4 Commission chair: The board shall select one of its members to serve as chair and the code official shall designate a clerk from the department to serve as secretary to the board, who shall keep a detailed record of all proceedings on file in the Division of Building and Site Development.
+113.1.4 Commission chair: The board shall select one of its members to serve as chair and the building official shall designate a clerk from the department to serve as secretary to the board, who shall keep a detailed record of all proceedings on file in the Community Development Department.

 113.1.5 Meetings: Upon the request of any commissioner or whenever there is any business to transact before the commission, the commission shall meet once each month.

 113.1.6 Absence of commissioners: During the absence of a commissioner, the designated alternate shall sit on the commission.
+Any other alternate may sit on the commission for a member whose alternate is not present as directed by the chairman.
+The Secretary of the Board shall call alternates in accordance with the policies of the Board.
 While sitting on the commission, the alternate shall have the full power and authority of the regular commissioner.
 The chair of the commission is authorized to excuse any member from attendance at a commission meeting; provided that the member requested to be excused before the meeting.
 Any member who is absent, without being excused, from twenty-five (25) percent of the regular commission meetings held in a calendar year shall automatically forfeit the office.
 Any member who is absent, without being excused, from three (3) consecutive regular meetings shall automatically forfeit the office.
 It shall be the duty of the chair to promptly notify the city council of the vacancy.
 The city council, upon such notice, shall appoint a new commissioner with equal qualifications to fill the remainder of the original term.

-113.2 Application for appeals: The owner of a building or structure or any person directly affected by a decision of the code official or fire marshal may appeal to the building construction codes commission from a decision of the official refusing to grant a modification, variance or waiver to the provisions of the Building, Electrical, Plumbing, Mechanical, Fire Prevention, One and Two Family Dwelling or Property Maintenance codes covering the manner of construction or materials to be used in the construction, erection, alteration, or repair of a building or structure.
+113.2 Application for appeals: The owner of a building or structure or any person directly affected by a decision of the building official or fire marshal may appeal to the building construction codes commission from a decision of the official refusing to grant a modification, variance or waiver to the provisions of the Building, Electrical, Plumbing, Mechanical, Fire Prevention, One- and Two-Family Dwelling or Property Maintenance codes covering the manner of construction or materials to be used in the construction, erection, alteration, or repair of a building or structure.
 Application for appeal may be made when it is claimed that the true intent of the code or the rules legally adopted thereunder have been incorrectly interpreted, the provisions of the code do not fully apply, an equally good or better form of construction can be used, or undue hardship is created by strict compliance with the letter of the code but has no significant effect on the health, safety and welfare of the public or any individual.
+An application for appeal shall be filed within forty-five (45) days of the date of the denial letter issued by the building official or fire marshal.
 A fee of one hundred twenty dollars ($120.00) must be submitted with the application.
 The fee shall be refunded to the applicant if the applicant appears at the commission meeting at which the appeal is scheduled to be heard.
+Appeals must be heard by the commission within ninety (90) days of the date of the denial letter issued by the building official or fire marshal.

 113.2.1 Notice of meeting: The commission shall meet upon notice of the chairman within ten (10) days of filing of an appeal or at stated periodic meetings if warranted by the volume of work.